thisjakob/protrack/README.md

 ## tutorial
 - first register and login
 - define tags and projects
-- add timer, write description in "Working on...", choose project and tags, start timer or write start and end time
+- add timer, write description in "Working on...", choose project and tags
+- start timer or add timer with writing start and end time or duration
-- restart timer with timer icon
+- restart corresponding timer with timer icon

 # developer part